KeBo2018/KeBo2018.github.io/_pages/join.md

 ---
-title: "AIMM Lab is Recruiting | Ke Bo, PhD"
+title: "AIMM Lab is Recruiting"
 permalink: /join/
 author_profile: true
 excerpt: "The AIMM Lab at UT Dallas is recruiting 1–2 PhD students for Fall 2027 and one full-time Research Assistant for Spring 2027."